kubernetes-sigs/cluster-api-provider-azure/docs/book/src/topics/cloud-provider-config.md

 </aside>

-# External Cloud Provider
+# External Cloud Provider components

-To deploy a cluster using [external cloud provider](https://github.com/kubernetes-sigs/cloud-provider-azure), create a cluster configuration with the [external cloud provider template](https://raw.githubusercontent.com/kubernetes-sigs/cluster-api-provider-azure/main/templates/cluster-template-external-cloud-provider.yaml).
+The recommended cloud provider configuration is to use the external cloud-provider-azure.
+The [default reference template](https://raw.githubusercontent.com/kubernetes-sigs/cluster-api-provider-azure/main/templates/cluster-template.yaml) specifies external cloud-provider-azure.
+Note: you must enable the `ClusterResourceSet` feature flag on your cluster-api management cluster in order to use the reference template.
+See [here](https://github.com/kubernetes-sigs/cluster-api/blob/v1.1.3/docs/book/src/tasks/experimental-features/experimental-features.md#enabling-experimental-features-on-existing-management-clusters) for more information on how to do that.

 After deploying the cluster, you should eventually see a set of pods like the following in a `Running` state: